Barbara Ehrenreich: Personal life and family

 Ehrenreich had one brother, Ben Alexander Jr., and one sister, Diane Alexander.
 When she was 35, according to the book Always Too Soon: Voices of Support for Those Who Have Lost Both Parents, her mother died "from a likely suicide".
 Her father died years later from Alzheimer's disease.

 Ehrenreich was married and divorced twice.
 She met her first husband, John Ehrenreich, during an anti-war activism campaign in New York City, and they married in 1966.
 He is a clinical psychologist, and they co-wrote several books about health policy and labor issues before divorcing in 1977.
 In 1983, she married Gary Stevenson, a union organizer for the Teamsters.
 She divorced Stevenson in 1993.

 Ehrenreich had two children with her first husband.
 Her daughter Rosa, born in 1970 and named after a great-grandmother and Rosa Luxemburg, is a Virginia-based law professor, national security and foreign policy expert and writer.
 Ehrenreich's son Ben, born in 1972, is a novelist and a journalist in Los Angeles.
+In 2026 he released a memoir / short stories collection, Hold Still, featuring stories and reflections written in the first few months after his mother's death.
+Many of the reminiscences are about his mother and his processing her death.

 Ehrenreich was diagnosed with breast cancer in 2001, shortly after the release of her book Nickel and Dimed: On (Not) Getting By in America.
 This led to the award-winning article "Welcome to Cancerland," published in the November 2001 issue of Harper's Magazine.
-The piece inspired the 2011 documentary Pink Ribbons, Inc.
+She was featured in the 2011 documentary Pink Ribbons, Inc.

 Ehrenreich lived in Alexandria, Virginia, where she died from a stroke at a hospice facility on September 1, 2022.
-Her New York Times obituary called her an "Explorer of Prosperity's Dark Side" for her commentary of inequality in the United States.
+Her New York Times obituary called her an "Explorer of Prosperity's Dark Side" for her commentary on inequality in the United States.